cellannotation/pairOT_paper/README.md

 * **What does it produce?**

-  SConnect produces two key outputs:
+  pairOT produces two key outputs:

   * **Similarity Matrix**: Showing the closest matching (considering the global structure of the data) cell-type in the reference dataset for each cell-type in the query dataset.